 Hilton London Bankside, 2-8 Great Suffolk Street, London SE1 0UG

-Oak-panelled walls, deep-set leather sofas, retro armchairs and chess set tabletops, The Den on St Martins Lane is a snug drinking retreat where a series of surreal and playful art pieces riffed on classic British scenarios adorn the walls, inspiring a special Gin & Tonic menu which is as eccentric as that uncle who likes to wear dresses on the weekend!
+Oak-panelled walls, deep-set leather sofas, retro armchairs and chess-set tabletops: The Den at St Martins Lane is a snug drinking retreat where a series of surreal and playful art pieces riffed on classic British scenarios adorn the walls, inspiring a special Gin & Tonic menu.